konradha/konradha.github.io/content/posts/part2-computing-matrix-functions.md

 $$u(t + \tau) \approx \exp(\tau A) u(t)$$

-We're in the business of computing matrix functions for general discrete Laplacians.
-Computing the Taylor expansion should be fairly easy, right?
-Turns out this has some issues.
-For instance, it converges terribly.
-Doing 100+ matmuls isn't too difficult especially if $A$ stays constant.
-The problem, however, gets worse.

 Let's look at what [Scipy does](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.expm.html).
 Relying on Higham's and Al-Mohy's work it states
 > essentially a Pade approximation with a variable order that is decided based on the array data